A novel switched systems approach to nonconvex optimisation: Conclusion

 \section{Conclusion}

-Motivated by the need of a convergent algorithm for solving nonlinear and possibly nonconvex optimisation problems, this paper presents novel switching dynamics that converges to the KKT point of a class of nonconvex optimisation problems subject to both equality and inequality constraints.
-Interesting future research avenues of the work include utilising the switching dynamics as a robust controller in closed loop with the physical plant, exploring conditions or a systematic procedure for transforming constrained optimisation problems into the form \eqref{probFormulation}, and relaxing Assumption \ref{Assumption1}.
+Motivated by the need of a convergent algorithm for solving nonconvex optimisation problems, this paper presents novel switching dynamics that converges to the KKT point of a class of nonconvex optimisation problems subject to both equality and inequality constraints. {Interesting future research avenues of the work include: \begin{itemize} \item The primary limitation of this approach is Assumption \ref{Assumption1}.
+Future work will investigate how this limitation can be relaxed to broaden the class of applicable problems. \item This paper did not address the rate of convergence to a solution.
+It is expected that under some restriction on the class of admissible objective functions, the rates of convergence (e. g. exponential) could be established. \item Continuous-time optimisation can be incorporated into a control scheme for online optimisation, similar to \cite{steginkUnifyingEnergyBasedApproach2017}.
+In future work, we will investigate how this scheme can be incorporated into control structures.
+We will also study how to shape the structural properties of the algorithm to allow distributed optimisation and control problems. \end{itemize}}